leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The nesting of environments in Step~1 characterizes them as something called \emph{recursive data structures}: data structures that may contain themselves.
+The nesting of environments in Step~1 characterizes them as something called _recursive data structures_: data structures that may contain themselves.
 The data structures used to represented Yocto-JavaScript programs are recursive as well (see §~\ref{Data Structures to Represent Yocto-JavaScript Programs}).

 </fieldset>